 Talent transferring the sections in individual wells.

-Talent continuing the sectioning until PKJ regions.
+SCOPE SHOT: Talent observing kidney slices in individual wells under a light microscope and zooming in to PKJ regions. continuing the sectioning until PKJ regions.
 TEXT: PKJ-Pelvis-kidney junction

 Kidney slice Ca2+ image acquisition

-Transfer an individual kidney slice to a silicon elastomer-coated imaging dish [1] and immediately fill the dish with fresh, ice-cold KRB solution [2].
+Transfer an individual kidney slice to a silicon elastomer-coated imaging dish [1] and immediately Fill a silicon elastomer-coated imaging dish with fresh, ice-cold KRB solution [2].
+Transfer an individual kidney slice to the dish [1].
 Insert minutien pins around the periphery of a kidney slice to secure the section to the base of the imaging dish [3].

 Talent transferring the slices to silicon elastomer-coated imaging dish.

 Talent filling the dish with KRB solution.

+4.1.1.
+Talent transferring the an individual slice to silicon elastomer-coated imaging dish.

-Talent inserting minutien pins around the periphery of kidney slice.
+SCOPE SHOT: Talent inserting minutien pins around the periphery of kidney slice.

 Place the imaging dish on the stage of an upright spinning-disk confocal microscope [1] and immediately start perfusing with KRB solution [2].
 Use a low magnification, water-immersion objective lens to locate the kidney slice [3-TXT].